shanjcu/web-framework/docs/jcu-customisations/to-do.md

 ## Known Issues

-* dropdown-toggle btn needs to have no border in the search form on courses Page
 * No automatically aligned dropdown menus within the viewport (see https://github.com/twbs/bootstrap/issues/17167)
 * Accordion example in docs uses old v3 Panels (see